Back to the Future: The DeLorean time machine

 The DeLorean was developed under the supervision of Lawrence Paull, who designed it with artist Ron Cobb and illustrator Andrew Probert.
 They intended for the vehicle to look fixed together from common parts.
 The time machine was originally conceived as a stationary device; at one point it was a refrigerator.
 Spielberg vetoed the idea, concerned child viewers might attempt to climb into one.
 Zemeckis suggested the DeLorean because it offered mobility and a unique design; the gull-wing doors would appear like an alien UFO to a 1950s family.
 The Ford Motor Company offered $75,000 to use a Ford Mustang instead; Gale responded, "Doc Brown doesn't drive a fucking Mustang".
 Michael Fink was hired as the art department liaison and tasked with realizing Cobb's sketches and overseeing the car's construction.
-He was recruited by Paull and Canton, who had worked with him on Blade Runner (1982) and Buckaroo Bonzai, respectively.
+He was recruited by Paull and Canton, who had worked with him on Blade Runner (1982) and Buckaroo Banzai, respectively.
 Fink had a project lined up but agreed to help in the free weeks he had remaining.
 Three DeLoreans used were purchased from a collector: one for stunts, one for special effects, and a more detailed hero version for close-up shots.
 They were unreliable and often broke down.
 88 mph was chosen as the time travel speed because it was easy to remember and looked "cool" on the speedometer.

 The flying DeLorean in the final scene used a combination of live-action footage, animation, and a 1:5 scale (approximately 33 in long) model built by Steve Gawley and the model shop crew.
 The act of the DeLorean traveling through time was called the 'time slice' effect.
 Zemeckis knew only that he wanted the transition to be violent.
 He described it as a "Neanderthal sitting on the hood of the DeLorean and chipping away the fabric of time in front of him".
 The effect is so quick as to be imperceptible.
 Zemeckis preferred this, as he did not want the audience to think too much about how everything worked.